 9) Restoring and weatherizing old and historic wood windows costs less than replacing with a so-called comparable, disposable replacement.

 None of these facts are conjecture, they're are proven in study after study.
-I'm currently a member of the National Window Preservation Standards Collaborative.
-We have been conducting extensive testing and are writing the Window Preservation Standards book that will site all the objective research that backs up this information as well a detailed standards for specifiers to achieve these factual outcomes.
-This document will be available in the Spring of 2012 through www.ptn.org.
+I'm a founding member of the not-for-profit, National Window Preservation Standards Collaborative.
+We have been conducting extensive testing and have written the Window Preservation Standards book that sites all the objective research that backs up this information as well a detailed standards for the best practices in repair, restoration and weatherization of old and historic windows.
+This book is now available for you to order online at www.windowstandards.org .

 As a property developer my buildings must be energy efficient and I need to make a fair profit.
 I can't get either if I replace original windows.